-At June 30, 2021, we had an accumulated deficit of \$466.4 million, working capital of \$88.2 million, cash and cash equivalents of \$91.0 million, and restricted cash of \$1.3 million.
-In November 2020, we filed a \$250.0 million shelf registration statement, which includes the HCW ATM Program, of which there was approximately \$41.9 million of available capacity as of June 30, 2021.
+At September 30, 2021, we had an accumulated deficit of \$480.1 million, working capital of \$75.0 million, cash and cash equivalents of \$78.6 million, and restricted cash of \$1.3 million.
+In November 2020, we filed a \$250.0 million shelf registration statement, which includes the HCW ATM Program, of which there was approximately \$41.9 million of available capacity as of September 30, 2021.

 Our primary use of cash is to fund operating expenses, which consist of research and development expenditures, commercialization expenditures, and other selling, general and administrative expenditures.
-We anticipate these expenses to increase in 2021 as we initiated commercial launch of OLINVYK in the first quarter of 2021.
+These expenses have increased in the nine months ended September 30, 2021 as compared to the same period in 2020 as a result of the commercial launch of OLINVYK.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in accounts payable and accrued expenses.
-Net cash used in operating activities was \$25.7 million and \$11.5 million for the six months ended June 30, 2021 and 2020, respectively.
-We incurred net losses of \$23.9 million and \$11.9 million for those same periods.
+Net cash used in operating activities was \$37.6 million and \$14.3 million for the nine months ended September 30, 2021 and 2020, respectively.
+We incurred net losses of \$37.6 million and \$17.5 million for those same periods.